-{\bf Proof of Theorem\-~\ref{theorem:existence}} Every statement in the theorem has been established in Lemma~\ref{lem1} through Lemma~\ref{lem4}.
+{\bf Proof of Theorem\-~\ref{theorem:existence}} Every statement in the theorem has been established in Lemma~\ref{lem1} through Lemma~\ref{lem5}.

-We close this section by remarking that if $\mathcal{V}$ is radially symmetric, then so is each $u_1 = K_e\mathcal{V}$, and then by a simple induction, so is each $u_n$, hence also $u$, the unique solution $u$ provided by Theorem\-~\ref{theorem:existence}.
-This justifies the first remark following Theorem\-~\ref{theorem:existence}.
+We close this section by remarking that if $\mathcal{V}$ is radially symmetric, then so is $u_1 = K_e\mathcal{V}$, and then by a simple induction, so is $u_n$, hence also $u$, the unique solution $u$ provided by Theorem\-~\ref{theorem:existence}.
+This is consistent with the first remark following Theorem\-~\ref{theorem:existence}.